 - 15 percent of all alcoholics started drinking before they turned 21.

 You don’t have to face this trial alone.
-Contact The Bluffs Rehab for help intervening in the destructive activities of a drinking teen.
+Contact Vertava Health Ohio Rehab for help intervening in the destructive activities of a drinking teen with alcoholic treatment programs.